-- a) Staff are expected to use a standard operating environment (SOE) endpoint device for conducting University business unless an exemption has been granted by the Area Managers, Head of School, Branch Heads, or their delegates and ITDS. - b) SOE devices must have the following restrictions in place: - i.
-Users do not have local administrative privileges unless required for work and authorised by ITDS and Area Managers, Head of School, Branch Heads, or their delegates. - ii.
+- a) Staff are expected to use a standard operating environment (SOE) endpoint device for conducting University business unless exemption have been granted by the Head of School and ITDS. - b) SOE devices must have the following restrictions in place: - i.
+Users do not have local administrative privileges unless required for work and authorised by ITDS and Head of School. - ii.
 Users must not circumvent security controls and configurations on SOE. - iii.
 Users must not install unauthorised and/or unlicensed software. - iv.
-Users must restart their SOE device when prompted to do so in a timely fashion in order to complete installation of updates. - c) BYOD Users are responsible for ensuring the security of any University data accessed or stored on personal or non-SOE managed devices. - i.
-Confidential University data may not be stored on a non-SOE device unless encrypted and access-controlled. - d) All BYOD including University-funded devices that are not SOE devices managed by ITDS that connect to the University network and/or store University data must be configured to mitigate the risks of compromise and data loss as follows: - i.
-Passcode or password must be configured on the device with automatic screen lock enabled after a period of inactivity. - ii.
-Anti-virus and anti-malware software must be installed, configured, and updated.
-Only operating system versions that are supported and maintained by the manufacturer must be used. - iii.
-The operating system and applications should be kept up to date with the latest updates and security patches. - iv.
-Only digitally signed software with appropriate licenses from trusted sources is to be used.
-All software on which University data is stored or uploaded must be reviewed by ITDS. - v.
-Any BYOD that does not meet the above security criteria or is otherwise deemed to pose a threat to the security of the University may be restricted from connecting to the University network. - e) To reduce risk of unauthorised use of their device, account holders are strongly encouraged to either log off or lock their devices when leaving them unattended. - f) Devices that are compromised by malware or determined to pose a threat to the security of University IT and other users, may be blocked from connecting to the University network until the sources of threats have been removed. - g) Devices containing University data, including computers, smart devices, and mobile storage devices must be erased in a secure manner as determined by ITDS to render any University data previously stored on the hardware illegible and irretrievable before being sold or otherwise disposed of. - h) Users of BYOD consent to provide limited authority over their personal device for the purpose of protecting University data, and investigation of policy breaches. - i.
-By choosing to BYOD, the User consents to the University interrogating their personal device to ensure appropriate use and compliance with this procedure and any related policies and procedures. - ii.
-The University reserves the right to monitor network traffic and access to University systems of a BYOD device while it is connected to the University network, to ensure compliance with this procedure and to protect University resources. - iii.
-Monitoring will be conducted in accordance with applicable laws and University policies.
+Users must restart their SOE device when prompted to do so in a timely fashion in order complete installation of updates.

+- c) All BYOD including University-funded devices that are not SOE devices managed by ITDS that connect to the University network and/or store University data must be configured to mitigate the risks of compromise and data loss as follows: - i.
+Passcode or password must be configured on device with automatic screen lock enabled after a period of inactivity. - ii.
+Security software such as antivirus and personal firewall must be installed and configured. - iii.
+Only operating system versions that are supported and maintained by the manufacturer must be used. - iv.
+Operating system and applications should be kept up to date with latest updates and security patches. - v.
+Only digitally signed software with appropriate licenses from trusted sources is to be used. - vi.
+Storage encryption and "remote wipe" features should be enabled for mobile devices when available - d) Any BYOD that does not met the above security criteria or otherwise deemed to pose threat to the security of University may be restricted from connecting to the University network. - e) To reduce risk of unauthorised use of their device, account holders are strongly encouraged to either log off or leave screensavers locked when leaving their devices unattended. - f) Devices that are compromised by a malware or determined to pose threat to the security of University IT and other users, may be blocked from connecting to the University network until the sources of threats have been removed. - g) Devices containing University data, including computers, smart devices, and mobile storage devices must be erased in a secure manner as determined by ITDS to render any University data previously stored on the hardware illegible and irretrievable before being sold or otherwise disposed of.